How to Change Your Name After Marriage

 Various credit card issuers may allow the display name on your card to differ from your new legal name.
 For example, you could continue using your maiden name.

-The three credit bureaus—Equifax, Experian, and TransUnion—will automatically update the name on your credit report once you change your name on one or more credit cards.
-(No need for you to contact them.)
+The three credit bureaus—Equifax, Experian, and TransUnion—will automatically update your name on your credit report once you change it on one or more credit cards.
+(No need to contact them yourself.)

 9. Update your employers and HR

-Notify the Human Resources (HR) department where you work that you've legally changed your name.
-HR must update payroll records to equal what the SSA has on file.
+If you work for an employer, notify the Human Resources (HR) department that you've legally changed your name.
+HR must update payroll records to match what the SSA has on file.

-The IRS requires your name match between your social security card, W-2, and W-4, for payroll taxes.
-Your marital status may impact employer-based health insurance and W-4 allowances.
+The IRS requires your name to match across your social security card, W-2, and W-4 for payroll taxes.
+Your marital status may affect employer-based health insurance and W-4 allowances.

-Inform HR if you have opened a new joint bank account with your spouse to ensure direct depositing of your wages proceed without interruption.
+Inform HR if you've opened a new joint bank account with your spouse to ensure direct depositing of your wages proceed without interruption.

 Ask your employer for a corrected W-2 if your issued W-2 shows your old name.
 If your current or former employer doesn't comply, the IRS may intervene on your behalf.